Status of online retail in 2024

-On the one hand, it led to a drop in revenue for small and medium businesses and the closure of some of them.
-The survey conducted by PNAS showed that 43% out of 5,800 of the companies belonging to a small business referral network Alignable, temporarily closed down their businesses.
-Most of all, the coronavirus affected trade, art, entertainment, catering, and the hotel business.
+On the one hand, it led to a drop in revenue for small and medium businesses and the shutdown of some of them.
+The survey conducted by PNAS showed that 43% out of 5,800 companies belonging to a small business referral network Alignable temporarily closed down.
+Most of all the coronavirus affected trade, art, entertainment, catering, and hospitality businesses.

-On the other hand, "online" saved the business from a total drop.
-The survey by Searchnode: 90% of the entrepreneurs surveyed saw an increase in online sales during a lockdown, and the increase was over 100% in 50 percent of cases.
-In particular, sales at Walmart grew by 97%.
-Online sales at BestBuy showed more impressive growth: 255% in the period between the second quarter to July 18.
-Amazon's online and traditional retail sales increased by 40% and accounted for $ 88.9 billion.
+On the other hand, the internet saved the business from a total crash.
+The survey by SearchNode indicates that 90% of the entrepreneurs surveyed saw an increase in online sales during the lockdown, and the increase was over 100% in 50 percent of cases.
+In particular, Walmart sales grew by 97%.
+BestBuy online sales had an even more impressive growth: 255% in the period between the second quarter and July 18.
+Amazon online and traditional retail sales increased by 40% and accounted for 88.9 billion dollars.

-We hope that the conclusion for everyone is obvious: an online store is available for all devices would help ensure a business's long life and profitability.
+We hope that the conclusion is obvious for everyone: an ecommerce website available on all devices helps ensure a business's long life and profitability.

-First of all, the choice of technology for an online store depends on the task and the size of your business.
-You may choose ready-made website builders, such as Tilda or Wix, to realize the simple business logic of orders and payments, as well as for a small flow of customers (for example a home bakery or local cafe).
+First of all, the choice of technology for a retail website depends on the task and the size of your business.
+You may choose ready-made ecommerce website builders, such as Tilda or Wix, for a business with a simple logic of orders and payments and a small flow of customers (for example, a home bakery or local cafe).

 The move from a small business to a medium and large one sets new tasks for its owner:

-- search for goods by several characteristics (or faceted);
+- search for goods by several characteristics (or faceted search);

 - integration with CRM and other services.

-In this case, you should turn to ready-made CRM and eCommerce platforms.
-There are many such platforms, but as a Drupal web development company, we will talk about it.
+In this case, you should turn to a ready-made CRM solution and ecommerce platform.
+There are many such platforms, but as a Drupal web development company, we will only talk about one of them.

-Ready-made open-source platforms save the budget and are even more attractive during the crisis.
-With Drupal, you can manage both content and sales at the same time - it is a great success for all types of business and credit for the Drupal community spread all over the world.
-It is the best eCommerce CMS for developing online businesses!
-Why? Нere are at least 11 reasons:
+Ready-made open-source platforms save the budget and are even more attractive during a crisis.
+With Drupal, you can manage both content and sales at the same time.
+It is a great success for all types of businesses and credit to the Drupal community spread all over the world.
+Is Drupal good for ecommerce?
+Yes.
+There are at least 12 reasons.

-Taxonomy.
-The Taxonomy module organizes the filtering and sorting of products in the product catalog on the website.
-Without this, an online store is impossible.
-For a while, users had to download and install Taxonomy separately as any contributed module but due to the high demand, it was included in the Drupal core.
+- Taxonomy.
+The Taxonomy module organizes the filtering and sorting of products in the product catalog of the ecommerce website.
+Without this, a webshop is impossible.
+For a while, developers had to download and install Taxonomy separately as any contributed module.
+But due to the high demand, it was included in the Drupal core.

-Hundreds of modules, distributions, and themes.
-The influence of the international Drupal community on the platform can not be overestimated: its members work on solutions to problems of any complexity so that owners can implement them in their online stores.
-Drupal Kickstart and Ubercart are two of the most common solutions that we'll talk about a bit too.
+- Hundreds of modules, distributions, and themes.
+The influence of the international Drupal community on the platform can not be overestimated: its members work on solutions to problems of any complexity so that owners can implement them on their retail websites.

-The integration with third-party services.
-For normal operation, you need to add payment systems and analytics systems, integrate with social networks, set up a chat, automate the marketing of an online store on Drupal.
-The REST API architecture gives Drupal access to a wide variety of such tools.
+- Integration with third-party services.
+For normal operation, you need to add payment systems and analytics systems, integrate with social networks, set up a chat, and automate the marketing of an ecommerce website on Drupal.
+Drupal’s core modular architecture and a multitude of modules give a CMS access to a wide variety of such tools.

-Mobile-first architecture.
-If you want to help master those same $ 3.5 trillion that mCommerce projects will earn in 2021, your online store must work on all mobile devices.
+- Mobile-first architecture.
+If you want to help master those trillions that mCommerce projects will earn in 2025, your retail website must work on all mobile devices.
 Responsive design is one of the distinctive characteristics of Drupal.

-Inventory of goods.
-If you are selling clothes, it must have the size parameters, color, size.
-If your product is comics, then they can be divided into originals or translations, for persons older than 6 or 18 years, issued by one or another publisher, and so forth.
+- Inventory control.
+If you are selling clothes, they must have size parameters, color, and size.
+If your product is comics, then they can be divided into originals or translations, for persons older than 6 or 18, issued by one or another publisher, and so forth.
 The Drupal Commerce module includes the concept of a Stock Keeping Unit (SKU).
 This is an identifier that will be different for each product with different parameters.
 Also, this opportunity helps to control the stock balance.

-User Divisions.
-The buyer should not be given access to the admin panel as well as a seller should not have access to replacing banners and website themes.
+- User Divisions.
+The buyer should not be given access to the admin panel as well as the seller should not have access to replacing banners and website themes.

-Good UX.
-The faster the user purchases the website, the greater the chance that she/he comes back for a new one, and the search engines would rank the website for keywords better.
-Drupal can provide this speed, and adherence to the principle of Headless eCommerce would allow the user to move on between pages with lightning speed.
+- Good UX.
+The faster the user purchases from a website, the greater the chance that she/he comes back.
+Drupal can provide this speed, and adherence to the principle of Headless ecommerce would allow the user to move on between pages with lightning speed.

 Drupal is often referred to as a platform in which it is enough to tick necessary checkboxes to get the first sales.
 Well, that’s an exaggeration!
-You highly likely will overcome the first obstacles during the Drupal configuration.
-Ask yourself, "If it's that simple, then what is the large Drupal developers' community doing?" and get a step closer to creating a beautiful, modern, competitive, secure in terms of the leak of data and a constantly updated online store, which can not be created without the knowledge that the community had developed over the years.
-But we will still attach instructions for non-programmers: the new knowledge will increase your self-esteem and subsequently allow you to communicate more effectively with the development team.
+You will highly likely encounter the first obstacles during the Drupal configuration.
+Ask yourself, "If it were that simple, what would the large Drupal developer community be doing?" and get a step closer to creating a beautiful, modern, competitive, and secure online shop.
+A Drupal shop cannot be created without the knowledge that the community has gathered over the years.
+But we will still attach instructions for non-programmers: new knowledge will increase your self-esteem and subsequently allow you to communicate more effectively with the development team.

-We remember that, first of all, Drupal allows you to post content on the website, and all other features are being added by Drupal-compatible modules.
-One of these is Commerce.
+First and foremost, Drupal allows you to post content on the website, and all other features are being added by Drupal-compatible modules.
+One of these is Drupal Commerce.

-This module is the framework that allows the native integration of commercial options into a Drupal website.
-The developer will quickly be able to link the module with any third-party application with the API-first principle, and this is particularly important if your business is already integrated with some systems before creating the online store.
+Being an open-source software, Drupal Commerce doesn’t require any fees to download.
+This module is a framework that allows for a native integration of commercial options into a Drupal website.
+The developer will quickly be able to link the module with any third-party application with the API-first principle.
+This is particularly important if your business is already integrated with some systems before creating an e-commerce website.
 Since this is a framework, all configurations, settings, and themes are created from scratch.
-The developer gets free rein but if you are not one of them, then do not waste time trying to understand this tool on your own.

 The basic set of entities that can be created with the help of Commerce includes: